posted 14th April 2026

 - Selected London areas

-Home treatment allows us to work on real-life goals like walking safely in your hallway, managing stairs, or returning to community activities.
+Home treatment allows us to work on real-life goals such as walking safely in your home, managing stairs, and returning to everyday activities with confidence.

 How Do Treatment Goals Differ?